-To place a child’s name on the waiting list, please download the online registration form from the Enrolments page of the Radford College website.
-Once this is completed, you can either submit it online, or print it out and send it in to the Registrar, with your choice of payment option.
+To place a child's name on the waiting list, please download the online registration form from the Registration page of the Radford College website.
+Once this is completed, you can either submit it online, or print, complete, scan and email it to the Registrar, with your choice of payment option.
 A letter of confirmation and receipt for your records will be sent to you in due course.

 Please note that registration on the waiting list is not a guarantee of enrolment in the future.

 Q2: What is the cost to register a child on a Radford College waiting list?

 A: The current charge is $200 per child.
 Please see the registration form for payment options.
 This is a one-off payment, which covers administrative costs and information provision while your child's name is on the waiting list.